City of Brampton Logo

 No. You must vote in the ward where you live.

-The Voter Notice includes all the voting locations in your ward.
+The voter notice includes all the voting locations in your ward.
 You can vote (only once) at any listed location.
-On the back of the Voter Notice is the list of Advance Voting locations, dates and times, if you want to vote early.
+On the back of the voter notice is the list of advance voting locations, dates and times, if you want to vote early.

-Take your Voter Notice with you when you vote, along with your acceptable identification.
-The Voter Notice will help serve you quickly at the voting location.
-The Voter Notice does not serve as acceptable identification so remember to bring your identification.
+Take your voter notice with you when you vote, along with your acceptable identification.
+The voter notice will help serve you quickly at the voting location.
+The voter notice does not serve as acceptable identification so remember to bring your identification.

-If you did not receive your Voter Notice you may not be on the Voters' List.
+If you did not receive your voter notice you may not be on the Voters' List.
 Don't worry, you can add your name to the List at any voting location by completing an Application to Amend the Voters' List form with acceptable identification.

 A student may vote in the municipality where they temporarily reside while attending school as well as at their permanent home in a different municipality, provided that they do not intend to change their permanent home.
-The student is required to fill out and submit an Application to Amend the Voters' List to add themselves to the Voters' List in the municipality where they go to school and wish to vote.
+The student is required to fill out and submit an Application to Amend the Voters' List form to add themselves to the Voters' List in the municipality where they go to school and wish to vote.

-Tenants are encouraged to check the Voters' List to make sure their information is included and accurate.
-Information about tenants can become outdated between elections as tenants move.
+Tenants are encouraged to visit the Elections Ontario website to make sure their information is included on the Voters' List and is accurate.

 No, if the business is the owner of the property, you would not qualify as a non-resident voter.